Scalable symmetric Tucker tensor decomposition: Synthetic numerical tests

-\begin{remark} We emphasize that our goal is simply to perform symmetric Tucker decomposition of the sample moment tensor $\tMs \in \S^d(\Real^n).$ This is different from inference procedures tailored to the linear factor model, e.g. independent component analysis (ICA) \cite{LMV002}. \end{remark}
+\begin{remark} Our goal is to simply perform the symmetric Tucker decomposition of the sample moment tensor $\tMs \in \S^d(\Real^n).$ This is different from inference procedures on the linear factor model, e.g., independent component analysis (ICA) \cite{LMV002}. \end{remark}

-\begin{remark} Besides the model \eqref{eqn: factor model} and heavy-tailed data, we note that our proposed algorithms are able to efficiently decompose $\tMs$ where the sample vectors are from any probabilistic models. \end{remark}
+\begin{remark} Besides the model \eqref{eqn: factor model} or other heavy-tailed datasets, we emphasize that our proposed algorithms are able to efficiently decompose $\tMs$ when the sample vectors come from any probabilistic model. \end{remark}

-All tests are implemented using MATLAB R$2022$a on a MacBook Pro with 16GB RAM memory.
-Each reported plot is averaged over $10$ independent simulations.
+All numerical tests are implemented using MATLAB R$2022$a on a MacBook Pro with 16GB RAM memory.
+Each reported plot is averaged over $5$ independent simulations with independent, random initializations.
 The matrix $\mB$ in \eqref{eqn: factor model} is randomly generated with i.i.d. standard normal entries and then fixed for all runs.
 We generate new $\vf$ and $\pmb{\eps}$ to form the data samples in each stochastic simulation.
+The parameters of each experiment, namely $n$, $r_{\text{true}}$, $r$, $p$, $d$, $\SNR^{-1}$, are specified below.